CatarinaSeigward/CatarinaSeigward.github.io/content/_index.md

 Hey,

-I'm Kaiwen Lin, a Social Science student but pursuing for HCI and GD.
+I'm Kaiwen Lin, a Social Science student but pursuing for Game design and Human-computer interaction.

-Unique.
+I plan to finish uploading the portfolio around 1.19, so stay tuned!

 [Get to know me better](/about "Get to know me better")